-The process of making compost involves turning long rows of leaves are turned over every few weeks after temperatures are tested at the base of the organic compost rows.
-Temperatures too hot cause the leaves catch on fire, too cold promotes no weed burn out and less bacteria action to create the final product.
-Their product is consistent and has nitrogen and micro nutrients, as well as, a neutral ph in the 7 to 7.8 range.
+The process of making compost involves turning long rows of leaves every few weeks after temperature testing at the base of the rows.
+When temperatures are too hot they can cause the leaves to catch on fire.
+If the temps are too cold, this promotes no weed burnout and less bacteria action to create the final product.
+Leafgro is a consistent product, with nitrogen and micronutrients, as well as, a neutral ph in the 7 to 7.8 range.
 Perfect for our evergreen living fence production farm.

-Leafgro has proven to be a superior soil conditioning product and is ready to use.
-Leafgro creates a much stronger plant, greener and more aggressive growth than compost with the hidden stump grindings.
-Leafgro is organic, pet and child safe.
-Using bulk composted Leafgro, which comes with an analysis sheet, has helped create the vibrant evergreen trees for privacy screening that we grow at Pryor’s Nursery for our Living Fence program.
+Leafgro has proven to be a superior organic soil amendment/conditioning product and is ready to use.
+Leafgro creates a much stronger plant, with greener and more aggressive growth than compost with the hidden stump grindings.
+It is organic, pet and child safe.
+Using bulk composted Leafgro, which comes with an analysis sheet, helps us create the vibrant evergreen trees that we grow at Pryor’s Nursery for your living fence installation.